Curtis Friends Membership

 As a Curtis Friend, one joins a group of people who believe in and value the important role the library plays in our community.
 Whether that belief translates into action by weeding a garden, serving on the board, or writing a check is up to the individual.
 There are multiple opportunities to get involved as a Friends’ member.

-in addition to the benefit of belonging to a group of people who support the library, there are more tangible benefits of membership, including invitations to special events and a 10% discount on purchases at Gulf of Maine Books and Twice-Told Tales (both stores are in downtown Brunswick).
+In addition to the benefit of belonging to a group of people who support the library, there are more tangible benefits of membership, including invitations to special events and a 10% discount on purchases at Twice-Told Tales (in downtown Brunswick).